-What is a definition of a feedback?
+What is the definition of feedback?

 Remember the Rules of Giving or Receiving Feedback

 There are certain feedback rules, both for giving and receiving it.
-The most important are to remember that we’re giving feedback to help people and we should receive it as a gift.
+The most important is to remember that we’re giving feedback to help people and we should receive it as a gift.
 Yes, sometimes your coworkers or managers can be too straight, but the best decision is to listen and notice important points.
 Better to remind the rules before feedback session and you can see them on these slides:

 There are several principles to remember while feedback sessions (read more in this Harvard Business Review article here):